You need a digital photo to apply for a passport online.

 - unaltered by computer software

-- facing forward and looking straight at the camera
+- be facing forwards and looking straight at the camera

-- with a neutral expression and your mouth closed
+- have a plain expression and your mouth closed

-- without a head covering (unless it’s worn for religious or medical reasons)
+- not have a head covering (unless it’s for religious or medical reasons)

 Children must be on their own in the picture.
 Babies must not be holding toys or using dummies.

-Children under 6 don’t have to be looking directly at the camera or have a neutral expression.
+Children under 6 do not have to be looking directly at the camera or have a plain expression.

-Children under 1 don’t have to have their eyes open.
-If their head is supported by a hand, the hand mustn’t be visible in the photo.
+Children under one do not have to have their eyes open.
+You can support their head with your hand, but your hand must not be visible in the photo.